Why Choose a Small Batch Recipe?

 Role of Baking Powder vs. Baking Soda

 Both leavening agents impact texture.
 Baking soda encourages browning and spreading, while baking powder creates a puffier cookie.
-For small batch chocolate chip cookies, a combination of both may be used to achieve a balanced result.
+For a small batch chocolate chip cookies recipe, a combination of both may be used to achieve a balanced result.

 Tools You’ll Need